dYdX - Project Breakdown | Revelo Intel

 While dYdX v4’s design enhances performance, it introduces complexities like validator-driven MEV.
 Validators can manipulate transaction order and inclusion within a block, potentially benefiting themselves unfairly at the expense of others.

 However, dYdX prioritizes user experience and has chosen the Cosmos infrastructure to create a fully decentralized exchange with high performance.
 This infrastructure enables the integration of unique MEV solutions into the dYdX v4 chain.
 By building MEV mitigations directly into the protocol code, dYdX aligns the incentives of validators and users on-chain.
-This way, unlike general-purpose smart contract environments, where validators are neutral towards the needs of application users, dYdX’s approach prevents validators from profiting at the expense of users.
+This way, unlike general-purpose smart contract environments, where validators are neutral towards the needs of application users, dYdX’s approach prevents validators from profiting at the expense of users. dYdX is working closely with MEV experts such as Skip Protocol and ChorusOne to develop MEV mitigation strategies for the dYdX v4 chain.

 Exploring the Different Forms of MEV